urvashirau/WidebandSDINT/README.md

 ### Publication
 [A Joint Deconvolution Algorithm to Combine Single-dish and Interferometer Data for Wideband Multiterm and Mosaic Imaging](https://iopscience.iop.org/article/10.3847/1538-3881/ab1aa7/meta) , Rau, U. ; Naik, N. ; Braun, T. Astronomical Journal, Volume 158, Number 1, June 2019

-This repository contains python scripts that work with [CASA](https://casa.nrao.edu), a pointer to two simulated datasets, and a series of output PNG figures to compare and evaluate the results of different algorithmic options.
+This repository contains python scripts that work with [CASA](https://casa.nrao.edu), a download link for two simulated datasets, and a series of output PNG figures to compare and evaluate the results of different algorithmic options.

 ### Running the tests